AITestingOrg/banking-microservices-tutorial/README.md

 <p style="text-align: center;">Routing configuration of gateways.</p>

 ## Configuration
-The services can be configured in three ways, a local default configuration under each project resources/application.yml, a development coniguration under resources/application-dev.yml, and the centralized configuration service.
+The services can be configured in three ways, a local default configuration under each project resources/application.yml, a development configuration under resources/application-dev.yml, and the centralized configuration service.

 ## Requirements